laurenweiner/GW-Bootcamp-Project/README.md

 **DELIMITER** E'\t' CSV HEADER;  -- \t is tab delimiter

-# FINAL PROJECT - PART 2 - DUE 3/27/22  (Testing completing before executing against live data)
+# FINAL PROJECT - PART 2 - DUE 3/27/22  (Testing completed before executing against live data)

 __SQL syntax to join two tabless which will be used to join the housing data in PostgreSQL__